“Do you have eyes but fail to see,

 “Coincidentally,” each one of the four photos is a photo of a different one of our four young grandsons.
 (For the record, I have heard that the Hebrew language does not contain a word for coincidence.
 I don’t believe that God has one either.
 Neither do I.)

 The first of the four photos was taken three Thanksgivings ago when our two grown sons, along with their wives and two sons each, were present at our home for the holiday.
 Following the meal, the ten of us took a walk through the woods, something that we rarely have the opportunity to do together.
 During the walk, the legs of our younger son’s younger son began to give out, so his daddy hoisted him up on his shoulders for a ride.
-My husband, with camera ever ready, snapped a head shot of our son with his son contentedly riding on his shoulders.
+My husband, with a camera ever ready, snapped a headshot of our son with his son contentedly riding on his shoulders.

 From the time that my husband uploaded the batch of photos containing this photo into the two photo displays, this photo of my grandson riding on his daddy’s shoulders “coincidentally” would often appear as I passed by and took notice of it.
 Time after time, day after day, I would see this photo and smile in fond remembrance of the day that the photo was taken.